+Directions:

-- 1. Click "Search CRA database" to find your organization's information.
+Click "Search CRA database" to find your organization's information.

-- 2. If you can't find your organization, please manually enter in all of the information.
+If you can't find your organization, please manually enter in all of the information.

-- 3. If you are able to locate your organization, some of the information will auto-populate.
+If you are able to locate your organization, some of the information will autopopulate.
 If necessary, edit those fields.

-- 4. Enter in the rest of the information.
+Enter in the rest of the information.

-- \Organization Name

-- \U.S. Organization \Employee Identification Number (EIN)
+- Organization Name

+- U.S. Organization Employee Identification Number (EIN).
+Once you've submitted your application, if we are unable to verify your EIN, we will notify you by email and ask you to provide additional verification of your tax-exempt status.

-- \Canadian Organization Charity tax ID number: 9-digit bin number + 4-digit RR number.
+- Canadian Organization Charity tax ID number: 9-digit bin number + 4-digit RR number.
 You can look for your number here: www.canada.ca

-- \ Contact Info
+- Contact Info

-- o Street
+- Street

-- o City
+- City

-- o State
+- State

-- o County
+- County

-- o Zip Code
+- Zip Code

-- o Country
+- Country

 - o Phone Number

 - Website (if any)

 - Lowest Grade Offered (select from the options provided)

 - Highest Grade Offered (select from the options provided)

 - Location Description please describe the area of your community:

-- o Rural
+- Rural

 - o Town

-- $\circ$ Suburb
+- Suburb

-- o City
+- City

-- \Organization Primary Contact Name
+- Organization Primary Contact Name

-- \Organization Primary Contact Email Address
+- Organization Primary Contact Email Address

-- \Organization Primary Contact Phone Number
+- Organization Primary Contact Phone Number

-- \What is the mission and purpose of your organization?
+- What is the mission and purpose of your organization?
 Please share the mission statement and a short description on how you engage with youth.
+[750 characters]

-[750 characters] - \Number of kids enrolled in programming at your organization. - \Number of children you work with that have demonstrated financial need.
+- Number of kids enrolled in programming at your organization.

+- Number of children you work with that have demonstrated financial need.
 You can define what financial need is to your community.